 The best solution: take a hard look at your firm’s internal invoice timing and cadence and look for inefficiencies.
 You may decide to move to sending out bills twice a month instead of monthly, move some clients to flat fee billing instead of hourly, or start requesting a retainer for certain services or clients to avoid eventual client amnesia.

-We’re just scratching the surface with our new habits, but these three tasks are crucial first steps for you to start fresh in the new year.
+We’re just scratching the surface with our new habits, but these three tasks are crucial first steps for you to start fresh.
 I encourage you to take some time over the next few days and really think about what it would take for you and your firm to implement these changes in your organization.
 We’ll be back shortly with a few more technical habits you can begin to adopt to level up your firm’s online presence in 2021.
 Be sure to check back on the blog soon!